youyanggu/covid19_projections/estimating-true-infections-revisited.md

 You can see that the change in distribution from old to young is even more pronounced after accounting for test positivity.
 The ratio of prevalence in individuals ages 18-49 to prevalence in individuals ages 65+ went from roughly 1x in March to 10x in June.
 Since the infection fatality rate in those age 65+ is roughly 10-50x that of those ages 18-49, it's no surprise that the overall infection fatality rate in the US dropped significantly between March and July.
 The IFR is further lowered by improving treatments and earlier detection.

-As an addenum, the above chart can also explain why reported deaths in the US continued to fall through June despite an increase in cases: the increase in cases is largely driven by younger people with a low infection fatality rate.
+As an addendum, the above chart can also explain why reported deaths in the US continued to fall through June despite an increase in cases: the increase in cases is largely driven by younger people with a low infection fatality rate.
 Unfortunately, the pattern in July suggests that the age distribution of infections reverted back towards a higher median age of infection, resulting in a sharp spike in deaths twards the end of July.

 [Back to Top](#top)

 ### Implied Infection Fatality Rate (IIFR)

 We can use these estimates of true infections to compute the *implied infection fatality rate (IIFR)* for the US by taking the reported deaths from 28 days into the future (7-day moving average) and dividing it by the true infections (7-day moving average).
 The IIFR in our calculation only looks at official, reported COVID-19 deaths.
-If there are a significant amount of excess/unreported COVID-19 deaths, then our IIFR estimate will be an underestimate of the true IFR.
+If there are significant amounts of excess/unreported COVID-19 deaths, then our IIFR estimate will be an underestimate of the true IFR.
 See work from the [Weinberger Lab](https://weinbergerlab.github.io/excess_pi_covid/) for their analysis of excess deaths.

 ![IFR Estimate - US](/assets/images/etir_iifr1.png)